fusion809/fusion809.github.io/RKF45/index.md

 @def title="Runge-Kutta-Fehlberg 4/5th-order method"

-The **Runge-Kutta-Fehlberg 4th-order method with 5th-order error checking** (RKF45) is a numerical integration technique for ordinary differential equations (ODEs) that utilizes an adaptive step size to achieve a prescribed error tolerance.
+The **Runge-Kutta-Fehlberg 4th-order method with 5th-order error checking** (RKF45) is a numerical integration technique for [ordinary differential equations](https://en.wikipedia.org/wiki/Ordinary_differential_equation) (ODEs) that utilizes an adaptive step size to achieve a prescribed error tolerance, $\epsilon$.
 It is used by each page in this website that solves an ODE system.
 In it, we assume our ODE system has the form

 \begin{align*}
 \dfrac{d\mathbf{x}}{dt} &= f(\mathbf{x}, t). \\